devsoc-unsw/constitution/CONSTITUTION.rst

    #.
 Meet the criteria outlined in section 5.7; or
    #.
 Are removed from their role by majority vote of the executive.
    #.
+Are absent from any three (3) consecutive meetings of the Club without apology or leave

-Any vacancy on the Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 4.
+#.
+Any vacancy on the Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 6.
 #.
 Duties of the following Executive positions shall include but not be limited to:

    #. **Presidents**